bjartek/eynkywtka-reactive-streams/README.md

-# eynkywtka-reactive-streams
-Everything you never knew you wanted to know about Reactive Streams
+# Everything you never knew you wanted to know about Reactive Streams

+Slides for a talk about reactive streams.

+## Workflow
+ - start the run script.
+Required kicker gem and python
+ - add slides in slides folder in favorite editor
+ - Open localhost:8000 in browser.